d3/d3-plugins/interpolate-zoom/README.md

 # Interpolate Zoom

+**As of [D3 3.3](https://github.com/mbostock/d3/releases/tag/v3.3.0), the zoom interpolator is now part of D3 core and this plugin is deprecated.**

 An interpolator for zooming and panning between two views of a two-dimensional plane, based on [“Smooth and efficient zooming and panning”](https://www.google.com/search?q=Smooth+and+efficient+zooming+and+panning) by Jarke J. van Wijk and Wim A.A.
 Nuij.

 Demo: <http://bl.ocks.org/3828981>